Vitamin K Deficiency

 - Liver disease: There is increased risk if an infant has an unsuspected liver disease, especially alpha-1-antitrypsin deficiency.

-Prevention and treatment in infants
+Prevention and treatment of VKDB in infants

 Vitamin K deficiency causes and risk factors